Munnar - The Darjeeling of Kerala

-The exotic and endangered animals of Munnar is a visual treat that should not be missed!
+The exotic and endangered animals of Munnar are a visual treat that should not be missed!
 Thousands of tourists float to Munnar only to be mesmerized by the beauty and glory of this god-blessed land, which has gained popularity by the presence of three beautiful rivers mainly Mattupetti, Periavaru, and Nallathanni.
-The rocky terrains is known for its jaw-dropping waterfalls, calm and pleasant peaks, green covered valleys and crystal clear streams.
+The rocky terrains are known for their jaw-dropping waterfalls, calm and pleasant peaks, green-covered valleys, and crystal clear streams.
 People of all age-groups love Munnar for its climate and geography.
 This place can be considered as a synonym for "beauty" as every nook and corner of Munnar is beautiful.
 Munnar places to visit are an endless list and off-road drivers and adventure-seekers find Munnar as the most exciting tourist destination.

 Munnar sightseeing destinations are renowned for off-road drive, historical sites, trekking, and camping too.
 Munnar is known for its wonderful weather which is quite cool and pleasant for the entire year.
 The visit to Munnar during summer is a great idea to escape from the burning heat.
 It is advised to avoid visiting Munnar during the rainy season as there can be adversities during natural calamities which include landslides and more.
 March to September is considered to be the best season to visit Munnar.

 Munnar places to visit are interesting.
 Here is a list of 10 interesting Munnar tourist places.
 This list is created based on the prominence of Munnar sightseeing centers!